jackfletch/jackfletch.com-frontend/data/colophon.md

    I don't want to tie the entire site to a certain technology.
    For instance, a basic static site generator doesn't allow me to showoff a visualization project that needs a database on the backend.

-**Tl;dr**: avoid trends, consider potential (r)evolutions.
+**tl;dr**: avoid trends, try potential (r)evolutions.

 Trends are just that: trends.
-They change.
+They are supposed to change.
-However, black text on a white background never goes out of style.
+However, black text on a white background is timeless.
-Without sounding like a schizophrenic, I'm confident my future self will agree and opt to not change it.
+I'm confident my future self will agree and opt to not change it.

-Sometimes trends are truly revolutionary (git, kubernetes, etc.).
+Sometimes trends are truly revolutionary (git, kubernetes, etc.) though so never become complacent.

 ## Design Decisions

-### Layout

-#### Navigation

-TODO

-#### Responsiveness

-TODO

 ### Typography

-With the site's simple style, typography has to do a lot of the aesthetic heavy lifting.
+To achieve the site's clean style, typography must do a lot of the aesthetic heavy lifting.
-The main font is [Inter](https://rsms.me/inter/).

-### Images and Icons

-TODO

-### Navigation

-TODO
+I chose [Inter](https://rsms.me/inter/), a beautiful typeface "designed for computer screens" by [Rasmus Andersson](https://twitter.com/rsms).

 ### Color Palette

 Given the requirements, my color palatte options are quite _black and white_.
 And gray.
 I chose a few saturated colors for some pop.

 ### CMS

-Currently, I simply write blog posts in markdown and commit it to the same repository as the website frontend.
-The frontend generates routes and loads a specific markdown file based on the unique URL slug.
+Currently, I simply write blog posts in Markdown and commit it to the same repository as the website frontend.
+The frontend generates routes and loads a specific Markdown file based on the unique URL slug.
 I plan to eventually investigate other methods of managing my blog content.

 ## Open source code

 This website frontend is a personal project and free to use, modify, and even sell within the bounds of the liberal MIT license.
-You'll find the most recent version of the frontend at https://github.com/jackfletch/docker-nextjs.
+You'll find the most recent version of the frontend at https://github.com/jackfletch/jackfletch.com-frontend.

 The kubernetes cluster configuration is not published at this time.